Micropile Reinforcing System and Corrosion Protection

 Nicholson Construction Company developed Pin Piles in 1970s.

-Construction stages of a standard micro pile (Figure):
+Stages in the construction of a standard pin pile (Figure):

 Stages in the construction of a standard pin pile